-In November June of 201823, CARB published the "201822 Progress Report: California's Sustainable Communities and Climate Protection Act" (Progress Report).
+In June of 2023, CARB published the "2022 Progress Report: California's Sustainable Communities and Climate Protection Act" (Progress Report).
 The Progress Report indicates California is not on track to meet the GHG reductions expected under SB 375.
-According to the Progress Report, actual statewide per capita VMT had not declined as expected under SB 375 but at the time the report was written, was increasing continues to increase, though the rate of increase has slowed compared to the 2018 Progress Report.
-The fundamental finding in CARB's Progress Report is that California is not on track to meet GHG emissions reductions expected under SB 375 and will not meet SB 32 GHG emissions targets without significant changes to how communities and transportation systems are planned, funded, and built.
+According to the Progress Report, actual statewide per capita VMT continues to increase, though the rate of increase has slowed compared to the 2018 Progress Report.
+The fundamental finding in CARB's Progress Report is that California is not on track to meet GHG emissions reductions expected under SB 375 and will not meet SB 32 GHG emissions targets without significant changes to how communities and transportation systems are planned, funded, and built.7

-&lt;sup>5 California Air Resources Board, "Mobile Source Strategy," (May 2016), 37.
+5 California Air Resources Board, "Mobile Source Strategy," (May 2016), 37.

-&lt;sup>6 California Air Resources Board, "2020 Mobile Source Strategy."
+6 California Air Resources Board, "2020 Mobile Source Strategy."
 Available at https://ww2.arb.ca.gov/resources/documents/2020-mobile-source-strategy.

-&lt;sup>7 California Air Resources Board, "201822 Progress Report: Sustainable Communities and Climate Protection Act".
-(November 2018 (June 2023), 3, 5.
+7 California Air Resources Board, "2022 Progress Report: Sustainable Communities and Climate Protection Act".
+(June 2023), 3, 5.